pmakai/coursera-getting-and-cleaning-data-assignment/CodeBook.md

 2. Selecting means and standard deviations and saves this into a dataset
 3. Converted the activity columns into factors based on the values of the activity_labels dataset
 4. Renames the unclear variables
 5. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+This dataset is called tidydata.txt

 ## List of variables